 Some temporary health insurance plans also return the unused portion of your premium if you cancel coverage before the expiration date.

-Many temporary health insurance plans waive the deductible for a visit to urgent care.
-If you visit urgent care, you are only responsible for copay.
+Many temporary health insurance plans waive the deductible for a visit to an urgent care.
+If you visit an urgent care, you are only responsible for copay.

 On the other hand, in ACA compliant catastrophic plans, you have to pay a high deductible (almost $7,000) before the plan starts covering anything.

 In many states, ACA insurance plans for individuals and families no longer have PPO plans, only HMO.
 That means you have to visit a Primary Care Physician (PCP) to get a referral to a specialist.
 Also, HMO plans don't provide any out-of-network coverage.
 Catastrophic plans have a narrow network of fewer doctors and hospitals in-network.